Rape: Emotional and psychological

 In the weeks following the rape, the survivor may develop symptoms of post-traumatic stress syndrome and may develop a wide array of psychosomatic complaints.
 PTSD symptoms include re-experiencing of the rape, avoiding things associated with the rape, numbness, and increased anxiety and startle response.
 The likelihood of sustained severe symptoms is higher if the rapist confined or restrained the person, if the person being raped believed the rapist would kill them, the person who was raped was very young or very old, and if the rapist was someone they knew.
 The likelihood of sustained severe symptoms is also higher if people around the survivor ignore (or are ignorant of) the rape or blame the rape survivor.
+Traumatic bonding is increased through empathy with the perpetrator while reduced by no contact.

 Most people recover from rape in three to four months, but many have persistent PTSD that may manifest in anxiety, depression, substance abuse, irritability, anger, flashbacks, or nightmares.
 In addition, rape survivors may have long-term generalised anxiety disorder, may develop one or more specific phobias, major depressive disorder, and may experience difficulties with resuming their social life and with sexual functioning.
 People who have been raped are at higher risk of suicide.

 Men experience similar psychological effects of being raped, but they are less likely to seek counseling.

 Another effect of rape and sexual assault is the stress created in those who study rape or counsel the survivors.
 This is called vicarious traumatization.

 Physical

-The presence or absence of physical injury may be used to determine whether a rape has occurred.
+The presence or absence of physical injury may be used to determine whether a person has been raped.
 Those who have experienced sexual assault yet have no physical trauma may be less inclined to report to the authorities or to seek health care.

 While penetrative rape generally does not involve the use of a condom, in some cases a condom is used.
 The use of a condom significantly reduces the likelihood of pregnancy and disease transmission, both to the victim and the rapist.
 Rationales for condom use include: avoiding contracting infections or diseases (particularly HIV), especially in cases of rape of sex workers or in gang rape (to avoid contracting infections or diseases from fellow rapists); eliminating evidence, making prosecution more difficult (and giving a sense of invulnerability); giving the appearance of consent (in cases of acquaintance rape); and thrill from planning and the use of the condom as an added prop.
 Concern for the victim is generally not considered a factor.